 Welcome to Monterey, home of the magnificent Monterey Bay Aquarium, Cannery Row, and a John Steinbeck novel or two.
 As any astute traveler knows, the best way to really experience what a place has to offer is to go exploring by foot.
-From your base at HI Monterey hostel, you can cover many of Monterey’s historic, scenic and downright delicious must-dos in half a day.
+From your base at HI Monterey hostel, you can cover many of Monterey’s historic, scenic and downright delicious must-dos.

 The Queen of Cannery Row and Mack and the Boys

 Kalisa Moore, who was known as the Queen of Cannery Row, was beloved as the owner of La Ida Café, which has a mention in John Steinbeck’s Cannery Row.
 Fittingly, the Queen of Cannery Row’s bust faces an almost-real looking mural of a group of workers alongside a short extract from Cannery Row.

 Monterey Bay Aquarium